Loading…

 Planning tip

-When to go, May to September; the ruins and river activities are best in clear summer weather.
+Best Time to Visit, May to September; the ruins and river activities are best in clear summer weather.

 Getting there, About 150 km, roughly 4-5 hours, from Muzaffarabad on the metalled Neelum road via Athmuqam.